Firuol/react_portfolio/README.md

 ![Star this repository](https://img.shields.io/github/stars/rbhatia46/React-Portfolio?style=social)

-A simple SPA Portfolio template for developer/designers built with React.
-Use it to showcase your work, testimonials and other information to clients.
+A simple SPA Portfolio  built with React.
+Use it to showcase my work, testimonials and other information to clients.

 ## Preview